Aminee95/parking_ai/README.md

 docker run -d -p 8000:8000 anpr-system
 ```
 3.**Access the Application**: The application will now be running at http://localhost:8000, where you can interact with the detection system and database.
+### Results and Analysis
+During testing, the following results were achieved:

+- **Detection Accuracy**: YOLOv8 provided a detection accuracy of over 95%, detecting various plate formats in different lighting conditions.
+- **Recognition Accuracy**: EasyOCR was able to correctly recognize the text on plates with around 90% accuracy, particularly strong with Latin characters.
+- **Real-Time Performance**: The system processes frames in real-time, with an average processing time of 0.2 seconds per frame.
+### Future Work
+- **Expand to More Countries**: Support more countries' license plates, especially in Europe and the Middle East.
+- **Enhance OCR Performance**: Fine-tune the EasyOCR model for better recognition of mixed Arabic and Latin text.
+- **User Interface**: Develop a user-friendly interface for managing the ANPR system.
+- **Jetson Nano Integration**: Fully integrate the system on Jetson Nano for real-time mobile deployment.
+### Contributing
+We welcome contributions to this project!
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a feature branch (git checkout -b feature-branch).
+3. Commit your changes (git commit -m 'Add some feature').
+4. Push to the branch (git push origin feature-branch).
+5. Open a pull request, and we will review your changes.
 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 ```css